nmattia/nmattia.com/src/content/blog/using-luks-on-macos/index.md

 eval "$SSH_CMD ubuntu@localhost"
 ```

-(it's handy to keep the SSH command in a variable so it can be reused with other commands like `rsync`)
+It's handy to keep the SSH command in a variable so it can be reused with other commands like `rsync`.
+Host key checking is disabled because I spin up a new VM every time.

-Note the relevant partition:
+Now note the relevant partition:

 ```shell
 ubuntu@ubuntu:~$ sudo lsblk